stephan83/minux/README.md

 # Minux

-Dead simple state container with minimal boilerplate.
+Dead simple state container with minimum boilerplate.

 ## The gist